RedHatWorkshops/openshiftv3-ops-workshop/standing_up_hosts_on_azure.md

 We will tie all the resources used by this cluster to a Resource Group.
 That way, removing a Resource Group will remove the entire cluster.

-The following script creates a resource group, a VNet and Subnet.
+The following script creates a resource group, a VNet, Subnet and a Storage Account.

+**Note** Currently there are issues using managed disks on Azure.
+It slows down the installation process with managed disks and the installs may fail.
+Until this issue is fixed we will use unmanaged disks.
+Hence we need Storage Account.

 ```
-$ cat 1.createRgVnetSubnet.sh
+$ cat 1.createRgVnetSubnetSg.sh

+#!/bin/bash
 echo "setting environment variables"
-source env.sh
+source 0.env.sh

 echo "creating resource group"
 az group create --location $location --resource-group $resourceGroupName